 - Build a network of peers to support ongoing leadership development.

 Enhanced through online learning modules, the curriculum features topics including:

 - Authorizing environments

 - Financial sustainability

 - Peer groups and leadership challenges

 Tuition & Logistics

-Tuition for the residential, six-day Propel Leadership Institute is $5,700, which includes access to the Institute’s online platform, five days of in-class instruction, curriculum material, tailored one-on-one coaching, and most meals.
-Travel costs and accommodations are not included.
+Tuition for the residential, six-day Propel Leadership Institute is $5,700, which includes access to the Institute's online platform, five days of in-class instruction, curriculum material, three hours of one-on-one coaching, a virtual closing summit, peer support groups, shared hotel accommodation, and most meals.
+(Other travel costs, e.g. airfare, are not included.)

 The Propel Leadership Institute will take place in Seattle at the University of Washington over the course of six days, starting on Sunday afternoon and ending on Friday afternoon.